Six Stages of Strategic IT Management

 Stage 6 - Internalisation Of Strategy - Strategic IT management is not just purely about applying analytical effort.
 It needs to also be accepted and internalised by the organisation.
 Failure to do so will make the entire exercise of IT management a big old mistake.
 Allocation of tasks and responsibilities to the concerned IT group(s) will have to be adjusted for maximising responsiveness.
 It may also bring about changes in the internal management procedures.
 By adopting formal analytical and cultural and behavioural approaches, internalisation can be achieved quite easily and successfully.
 By internalising the strategy it will help bring about the required organisational and individual commitment modifications, which will hopefully lead to a fruitful outcome.

 If you want your firm's IT strategy to be in sync with your organisational goals, strategic IT management is the answer.
 A system linked to long-term drivers is the only way to guarantee success and that is exactly what strategic management does.
-It helps in strengthening the firm's competitive standing and face the ever-changing technological environment to their advantage.
+It helps in strengthening the firm's competitive standing and face the ever-changing technological environment.